prometheus/proposals/proposals/0065-issue-pr-label-system.md

 This section documents the existing label taxonomies currently in use across Prometheus repositories, particularly in prometheus/prometheus.
-These labels are included here for documentation purposes and reflect current practice.
-The proposal above aims to replace some of the currently in use labels.
+These labels are included here for documentation purposes, to reflect current practice and to propose how to handle these labels going forward.

 #### Component and area Labels